cheina97/MyLinuxScripts/README.md

 # MyLinuxScripts
-Bash an python scripts written by me for useful (or not?) purpose
+Bash and python scripts written by me for useful (or not?) purposes